ktnlvr/zedmech/rules.typ

 A Mech on a higher elevation can see the Mechs in the lower elevation only if they are on the edge of that respective elevation.

-If a Mech on a lower elevation stands on the higher elevation it can see it entirely.
+If a Mech on a lower elevation stands on edge of the higher elevation it can see it entirely.

 == Credits